Pipeline YAML Reference#

 a task

-item might not start in the order of definition.
+item might not start in order of definition.

 However, the blocks